Deirror/FMI/README.md

 # FMI Tasks

+Description
+-

-This repo contains solutions to tasks from subjects, elective courses in FMI.
+- This repo contains solutions to tasks from subjects, elective courses in FMI

-It can also include any other information related to learning the basics of subjects
+- It can also include any other information related to learning the basics of subjects

 The following subjects are incldued
 -